ajaxxxxxxxx/ajaxxxxxxxx.github.io/docs/6poti/3-Install.md

 :::info
 ## **Requirements:**
-- ~60GB of space, xxGB from downloads can be deleted after installation is complete
+- ~60GB of space, 20GB from downloads can be deleted after installation is complete
 - A legal copy of Morrowind GOTY from Steam or GOG
 - Visual C++ **(It can be found [here](https://aka.ms/vs/17/release/vc_redist.x64.exe))**
 :::